All Episodes

 They want you to abandon the Republican Party.

-They want you to throw up your hands in anger and conclude the Republicans have been misleading you all the while on all this talk of family values and morals and so forth, and they want you to get upset with all those gays in the party that the party's been trying to hide from you.
+They want you to throw up your hands in anger and conclude the Republicans have been misleading you all the while on all this talk of family values and morals and so forth.

-They think that if they can dissuade you from voting, and that's what this is really all about is suppression, vote turnout.
+They think that if they can dissuade you from voting, and that's what this is really all about, is suppression, vote turnout.

 If they can dissuade you from voting, they have a further desire, and that is to dissuade you from even being a Republican.

-Because they know that without your steadfast support, the Republican Party loses a considerable amount of its voting strength, if uh not a lot of other kinds of power.
+They are hoping that they can anger enough of you that you will simply abandon the party because they know that without your steadfast support, the Republican Party loses a considerable amount of its voting strength, if not a lot of other kinds of power.

-So that's that's what this list is all about, and this Foley story has provided the springboard for that.
+And this Foley story has provided the springboard for that.

 Foley is gone.